The New Manhood

 by Steve Biddulph

-For an excellent general start to reading about Men’s psychological help – I found Steve Biddulph’s book ‘The New Manhood’ very helpful.
+For an excellent general start to reading about Men’s psychological help – I found Steve Biddulph’s book ‘The New Manhood’ incredibly helpful and easy to read.

-It provides an excellent introduction to how men suffer and why.
-I found it helped me to understand some of the possible reasons behind the suffering and new ways to look at living a more fulfilled life.
+I found it helped me to understand some of the possible reasons behind why men suffer and new ways to look at living a more fulfilled life.
 A very good start I believe.

 Understanding the Mid-life Crisis